rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    for sharing more context that led to the design documented in
    {{?RFC9108}}.

-   Thanks to Andy Bierman, Italo Busi, Benoit Claise, Tom Petch, and Randy Presuhn for the comments.
+   Thanks to Andy Bierman, Italo Busi, Benoit Claise, Tom Petch, Randy Presuhn, and Martin Björklund for the comments.
 Lou Berger suggested to include more details about IANA considerations.

    {{sec-tags}} is inspired from RFC 8819.